 Lufthansa First Class Lounge

-You can’t bring a complimentary guest into the lounge, though it’s said that select Lufthansa Lounges will allow cardmembers to bring in a guest for a fee, which varies by lounge.
+You can’t bring a complimentary guest into the lounge, though it’s said that select Lufthansa Lounges will allow cardmembers to bring in a guest for a fee, which varies by the lounge.
 So you’ll have to ask when you get there.
 Furthermore, both primary cardmembers and authorized users on Amex Platinum cards are eligible for access.

 This benefit is especially useful at these airports, given the lack of good Priority Pass lounges there.
 It would be even better to see this expanded to more Lufthansa Lounges around the world, though I’m guessing that’s not in the cards for now.

 Have you taken advantage of this lounge access benefit at Frankfurt or Munich Airport?